userfrosting/learn/pages/08.routes-and-controllers/06.client-input/01.validation/docs.md

 ### Input arrays
 If your form uses [input arrays](https://stackoverflow.com/questions/4688880/html-element-array-name-something-or-name-something) such as `<input name='SomeInput[]'...`, you can reference the array itself in your validation schema as `SomeInput` and each element of the array as `SomeInput.*`

-Transformations will only run if palced under the base array `SomeInput`, while most validators are run against each element `SomeInput.*` instead.
+Transformations will only run if placed under the base array `SomeInput`, while most validators are run against each element `SomeInput.*` instead.
 Please check [Valitron's usage directions](https://github.com/vlucas/valitron#usage) for more information on arrays and [multidimensional arrays](https://mattstauffer.com/blog/a-little-trick-for-grouping-fields-in-an-html-form/).

 A useful schema for a phonebook might look like this: